Stop sign: Stop signs around the world

 The red octagonal field with white English-language stop legend is the most common stop sign used around the world, but it is not universal; Japan uses an inverted solid red triangle, for example, and Zimbabwe until 2016 used a disc bearing a black cross.
 Moreover, there are many variants of the red-and-white octagonal sign.
 Although all English-speaking and many other countries use the word stop on stop signs, some jurisdictions use an equivalent word in their primary language instead, or in addition.
 Also, several languages borrowed the English word "stop" a long time ago, such as French, and therefore do not consider it to be a foreign word any more.

 The use of native languages is common on U.S. native reservations, especially those promoting language revitalization efforts, for example, and Israel uses no word, but rather a pictogram of a hand in a palm-forward "stop" gesture.

 Asia

 Countries in Asia generally use a native word, often in a non-Latin script.
+The sign's shape varies by location, with places such as South Korea, Hong Kong, or Taiwan using the standard octagon shape, with Japan using a triangle.

 Europe

 Countries in Europe generally have stop signs with the text stop, regardless of local language.
 There were some objections to this when introduced around the 1970s, but now this is accepted.
-Turkey (and the unrecognized Turkish Republic of Northern Cyprus) is a notable exception to this, instead using the Turkish word for stop: "dur".
+Turkey is a notable exception to this, instead using the Turkish word for stop: "dur".